Talking in “tongues” – My own sad experience

 1) Is talking in “tongues” true according to scripture?

 We know about tongues from biblical accounts only through a few portions of scripture; yet many have made it one of the defining characteristics of Christianity.
 This, God never intended.
-Some even go as far as the say that without the “evidence” of speaking in “tongues”, one is not baptized by the Holy Spirit.
+Some even go as far as to say that without the “evidence” of speaking in “tongues”, one is not baptized by the Holy Spirit.
 And being baptized by the Holy Spirit is the initiation of our sanctification, without which no one will see the Lord in peace (Heb.
 12:14).
 The result therefore would mean that without tongues there is no salvation, which is just bad doctrine.

 The signal purpose for speaking in tongues was to be a demonstration of power from God.
 But, so too were miracles, casting out demons, prophesy, healings, and the word of knowledge, etc. They all testified to the fact that God was certainly with the early Christians, His people, glorifying the name of Jesus as the key to redemption and God’s purpose for mankind.